Flag of France: Symbolism

 Blue and red are the traditional colours of Paris, used on the city's coat of arms.
 Blue is identified with Saint Martin, red with Saint Denis.
 At the storming of the Bastille in 1789, the Paris militia wore blue and red cockades on their hats.
 White had long featured prominently on French flags and is described as the "ancient French colour" by Lafayette.
 White was added to the "revolutionary" colours of the militia cockade to "nationalise" the design, thus forming the cockade of France.
-Although Lafayette identified the white stripe with the nation, other accounts identify it with the monarchy.
+Although Lafayette identified the white stripe with the nation, other posterior accounts, notably from July Monarchy, identify it with the monarchy.
 Lafayette denied that the flag contains any reference to the red-and-white livery of the Duc d'Orléans.
 Despite this, Orléanists adopted the tricolour as their own.

 Blue and red are associated with the Virgin Mary, the patroness of France, and were the colours of the oriflamme.
 The colours of the French flag may also represent the three main estates of the Ancien Régime (the clergy: white, the nobility: red and the bourgeoisie: blue).
 Blue, as the symbol of class, comes first and red, representing the nobility, comes last.
 Both extreme colours are situated on each side of white referring to a superior order.

-Lafayette's cockade of France was adopted in July 1789, a moment of national unity that soon faded.
+The cockade of France was adopted in July 1789, a moment of national unity that soon faded.
 Royalists began wearing white cockades and flying white flags, while the Jacobins, and later the Socialists, flew the red flag.
 The tricolour, which combines royalist white with republican red, came to be seen as a symbol of moderation and of a nationalism that transcended factionalism.

 The French government website states that the white field was the colour of the king, while blue and red were the colours of Paris.